marijnh/Eloquent-JavaScript/14_dom.md

 Almost everything about the ((DOM)) data structure can be changed.
-The shape of the document tree can be modified by changing parent-child relationships in the data structure.
+The shape of the document tree can be modified by changing parent-child relationships.
 Nodes have a `remove` method to remove them from their current parent node.
 To add a child node to an element node, we can use `appendChild`, which puts it at the end of the list of children, or `insertBefore`, which inserts the node given as the first argument before the node given as the second argument.

 ```{lang: "text/html"}
 <p>One</p>